 Today, Amtrak and VIA Rail Canada are both procuring new trainsets – not train cars, but trainsets – for their next generation of rolling stock.

 In the last half century there has been some history of articulated trainsets, including the Turboliners in the 1970s, and more recently, the Talgos used on the Pacific Northwest’s Cascades Service.
 It’s notable the Turboliners were pulled from service long before their service life was over, largely because their fixed consists limited the ability to meet passenger demand.
+Like the Turboliners, but for different reasons mostly concerning crash safety after a horrific wreck, the Talgos are being replaced by Siemens Venture cars now in production.

 When Amtrak introduced the Northeast Corridor’s Acela Service in 2000, these were also fixed consists.
 Amtrak was so sure they had achieved consist nirvana that the special Acela maintenance facilities were built to hold exactly the size of the consist.
 No thought about future growth.
+As a result, now that the second generation of Acela equipment is under production, all of the existing Acela maintenance facilities must be expanded to handle the longer trainsets.

 Most other NEC trains and many state-subsidized trains fall into the same category; same size consist, no matter the load factor.
 One has to wonder why; is it because no one wants to actively manage the reservations system and add and subtract equipment as necessary?